MCP server integration

-ThoughtSpot’s Agentic Multi-Client Protocol (MCP) Server allows integrating ThoughtSpot analytics directly into any AI agent, custom chatbot, or LLM-based systems and platforms that support MCP.
-It acts as a connector between the ThoughtSpot instance and external AI client, and provides a set of tools to interact with ThoughtSpot’s data and its analytics capabilities programmatically.
+ThoughtSpot’s Agentic Model Context Protocol (MCP) Server allows you to integrate ThoughtSpot analytics directly into any AI agent, custom chatbot, or LLM-based platforms that support MCP.
+It acts as a connector between the ThoughtSpot instance and external AI client, and provides a set of tools for interacting with ThoughtSpot’s data and its analytics capabilities programmatically.

 -